ec-jones/intensional-constraints/README.md

 # Intensional Constraints

+### This repository is depreciated!
+Check out the latest version [a here](https://github.com/bristolpl/intensional-datatys)

 The pattern-match safety problem is to verify that a given functional program will never crash due to nonexhaustive patterns in its function definitions.
 This tool is designed to prevent this type of crash.